Mini Cooper Insurance Rates

 Rates are averaged for all Mini Cooper models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on car insurance not only requires avoiding accidents and claims, but also maintaining good credit, being claim-free, and maximizing policy discounts.
-Spend time shopping around at every other renewal by getting quotes from direct insurance companies like GEICO, Progressive, and Esurance, and also from your local independent and exclusive agents.
+Finding better rates on car insurance consists of not taking risks behind the wheel, having good credit, being claim-free, and taking advantage of discounts.
+Spend time shopping around every time your policy renews by getting quotes from direct companies, and also from your local independent and exclusive agents.

-The points below are a brief review of the concepts that were touched on above.
+The following is a brief review of the information touched on above.

 Now that you are aware of how MINI Cooper rates can fluctuate, you have a better understanding of what you might expect to pay based on the model year of your vehicle.
 For example, the insurance cost of a 2015 MINI Cooper will be different than the price range of a 2008 MINI Cooper.